RBEGamer/MailBagWatcher/README.md

 For the NOR Gate connect pin `2 (trigger)` with pin `6 threshold ` and connect these to `VCC` over a pullup resistor.
 Last step connect the pins to `GND` over the (normal open) reedswitch.
 This reedswitch is your trigger if new mail is avariable.
 Pin `3 (output)` is the output to the RS FlipFlop.
 ![alt text](https://github.com/RBEGamer/MailBagWatcher/blob/master/Documentation/Images/norgate_1.jpg)

 ## THE SECOND NOR GATE
 The second nor gate was a copy of the first nor gate unitl the pull up resistor.
-The resistor is connected to `GND` instead of `VCC` and
+The resistor is connected to `GND` instead of `VCC`.
 ![alt text](https://github.com/RBEGamer/MailBagWatcher/blob/master/Documentation/Images/norgate_2.jpg)